Habitat Restoration & Enhancement Act

 Through our efforts, agency staff are encouraging use of the Act statewide in restoring and protecting habitat, improving water quality, and stewarding the resources we all depend on – all while maintaining strict environmental and species protections.

 We also provide applicants with technical resources and assistance to help them learn and adapt to these new permitting effort.
 Contact us to schedule a programmatic permitting consultation for your upcoming projects.
-Check out Partner Resources for application information and more.
+Check out Technical Resources for application information and more.

 - In 2015, the state’s first restoration project was completed under the Act, a fish-passage improvement in Santa Barbara County